nazreen/solana-client-only/src/exercises/2-airdropping/README.md

 ## Why?

-- Your wallet need Solana token to sign transaction and interact with programs.
+- Your wallet needs SOLs to sign transaction and interact with programs.
-- "Blockchain currency"
+- every transaction incurs a fee (decentralised model)

 ## Function
 `Connection.requestAirdrop(to, lamports)` is used to request for airdrop.

 ## Ref
 https://solana-labs.github.io/solana-web3.js/classes/Connection.html#requestAirdrop

+# Concepts

+- SOLs
+- lamports

 # Troubleshoot
 If you can't didnt receive SOL.
 Can go to https://faucet.quicknode.com/solana/devnet